-The District is a political subdivision located in Waller and Harris Counties, Texas.
-The District is governed by a seven-member Board who serve staggered three-year terms with elections being held in May of each year.
+The Waller Independent School District is a political subdivision located in Waller and Harris Counties, Texas.
+The District is governed by a seven-member Board of Trustees (the "Board") who serve staggered three-year terms with elections being held in May of each year.
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
 The District consists of approximately 328 square miles in Waller and Harris Counties, encompassing the Cities of Waller and Prairie View.